Objectives of the service

 Space Added Value

 The core navigation system is fundamentally based on GNSS-derived positioning.
 Heibjerg is currently investigating how emerging technologies—specifically Galileo High Accuracy Service (HAS) and multi-constellation RTK-enabled receivers—can provide low-cost, high-precision navigation solutions for outdoor mobile robots.
 Operating within an urban environment presents significant challenges, as signal degradation caused by obstructions such as trees, overhead structures, and multipath effects due to reflected signals can lead to unreliable satellite reception.
-To address these limitations, the project is also exploring the integration of complementary sensor technologies aimed at enhancing navigation reliability under sub-optimal GNSS conditions, all while maintaining a strict focus on cost-effectiveness.
+To address these limitations, the project is also exploring the integration of complementary sensor technologies to enhance navigation reliability under suboptimal GNSS conditions, while maintaining a strict focus on cost-effectiveness.

 To overcome the limitations of GNSS-only navigation in urban environments, the project explores the use of sensor fusion techniques.
-By integrating additional sensors such as inertial measurement units (IMUs), wheel encoders, and vision-based systems, the goal is to enhance the robustness and reliability of the navigation solution, in a compute efficient manner.
+By integrating additional sensors such as inertial measurement units (IMUs), wheel encoders, and vision-based systems, the goal is to enhance the robustness and reliability of the navigation solution in a computationally efficient manner.

 Current Status